 Turns out, the monofilament line5 used to suspend the sphere in the fluid wavered as it passed through the fluid, creating trace vibrations that my acoustical sensor picked up.
 Basically, I was measuring noise from the test apparatus, not the noise I wanted to measure from the sphere.6

-Rather than confusing ambient noise for signal, this was a case of confusing an actual signal of something uninteresting for the signal of something I wanted.
+Rather than confusing ambient noise for signal, this was a case of confusing an actual signal of something uninteresting for the fainter signal I wanted to measure.

 So, I continued…